The Lord of the Rings: The Battle for Middle-earth II: Good Campaign

 The Good Campaign opens after the Fellowship of the Ring has set out on their mission to unmake the One Ring of Power, with Elrond and Glóin planning the War in the North.
 The Elven hero Glorfindel discovers an impending attack on the Elven sanctuary of Rivendell.
 Thanks to the early warning, Elrond's forces in Rivendell manage to repel the Goblins' attacks.
 Following the battle, Elrond realizes that the Elves and Dwarves must join forces to purge the threat of Sauron's forces in the North.

 The next battle takes place in the Goblin capital of Ettenmoors, where the Goblin fortress is destroyed and Gorkil the Goblin King is killed.

 After their victory, the heroes are informed that the Goblins on Sauron's command enlisted the service of a Dragon named Drogoth who is laying waste to the Dwarves of the Blue Mountains.
 The heroes make their way to the Blue Mountains and help the Dwarven army defeat Drogoth and his Goblins.

 The Grey Havens, an Elven port on the western shores, is attacked by the Corsairs of Umbar, allies of Sauron.
 The Dwarves, who have been reluctant to ally with the Elves, eventually decide to come to the aid of the Grey Havens.
 With the Goblins defeated and all of Eriador pacified, the Dwarven-Elven alliance is tested by Sauron's forces.

 Mordor's overwhelming forces besiege the Lake Town of Esgaroth and the Dwarven city of Erebor.
 The Dwarven king Dáin leads a small group of Dwarves and men of Dale to defend their homeland and manage to eliminate the Mordor presence in Esgaroth but are forced to retreat back to Erebor to defend themselves against an overwhelming army led by the Mouth of Sauron.
 After a long battle against the Mouth of Sauron's army, Elven reinforcements from Mirkwood led by the Elven king Thranduil arrive and save the Dwarves, defeating the Mouth of Sauron and his army.

 Elrond leads the first attack, but later, Thranduil, Glorfindel, Glóin, Arwen, and King Dáin all unite under the Dwarven-Elven alliance for a final battle in Dol Guldur, the stronghold of Sauron in Mirkwood, aided by the Ents and Eagles.
-The Good forces and its three combined armies overcome the defenses and destroy the fortress, eliminating the last threat in the North.
+The Good forces and their three combined armies overcome the defenses and destroy the fortress, eliminating the last threat in the North.